North America’s inaugural LNG marine fuel terminal open for business

 Harvey Energy.
 Image courtesy of Harvey Gulf

-Less than a year after the delivery of the M/V Harvey Energy, America’s first LNG powered vessel, Harvey Gulf has accomplished another first when it completed a successful LNG bunkering of the energy from the newly constructed LNG terminal at its operation base in Port Fourchon, La.
+Less than a year after the delivery of the M/V Harvey Energy, America’s first LNG powered vessel, Harvey Gulf has accomplished another first when it completed a successful LNG bunkering of the energy from the newly constructed LNG marine fuel terminal at its operation base in Port Fourchon, La.
 The bunkering included the transfer of 43,000 gallons of LNG in approximately 2.25 hours without reported incident.

 The terminal is designed to meet the requirements of 33 CFR part 127 NFPA 59A, and able to deliver LNG at a pumping rate of 550 GMP.
 The total on site storage is approximately 270,000 gallons contained in three 90,000 USG type “C” vacuum insulated tanks.